-- (1) It is the policy of Council that the Red Crossbill, which is an endangered species under the provincial Endangered Species Act and the federal Species at Risk Act, shall not be disturbed, harassed, injured or killed. - (2) It is the policy of Council to protect habitat of the Rusty Blackbird which is a species listed as vulnerable under the provincial Endangered Species Act and of special concern under the federal Species at Risk Act.
-Council, where possible, shall provide undisturbed buffers around wetlands and water courses.
+- (1) It is the policy of Council that the Red Crossbill, which is an endangered species under the provincial Endangered Species Act and the federal Species at Risk Act, shall not be disturbed, harassed, injured, or killed. - (2) It is the policy of Council to protect habitat of the Rusty Blackbird which is a species listed as vulnerable under the provincial Endangered Species Act and of special concern under the federal Species at Risk Act.